 Juice from 1/2 lemon.
 Garnish small handful of coriander leaves.

 To prepare the ground spices – In a dry frying pan toast the coriander and cumin seeds until you can smell the spicy aromas.
 Careful not to burn.
 Tip the spices into a coffee grinder and grind until a powder has been formed.
 Use in this recipe after the garlic and ginger have been added.

 Heat the olive oil in a large frying pan.
 Fry the cumin seeds in the oil for a couple of minutes.
 Add the diced onion.

-Fry the onions and cumin gently until the onions take on a light brown colour.
+Fry the onions and cumin gently until the onions take on a light brown color.
 Add the crushed garlic and grated ginger to the pan and fry together for another minute.

 Add the ground coriander, cumin and garam masala and salt.
 Then add the minced beef.
-Brown the beef until a good dark colour.
+Brown the beef until a good dark color.
 This will take around 6 minutes.